Back to DWU AI Articles

 Cargo revenue, historically 5-8% of airline operating revenue, spiked to 15%+ during the pandemic when passenger aircraft were capacity-constrained and e-commerce demand surged.
 Normalization has returned cargo to 6-8% of revenue for major carriers.

-Dedicated Freighters: Airlines increasingly operate dedicated freighter aircraft (converted passenger aircraft, typically 737, 757, 767, or Airbus A300/A330) for pure cargo operations.
+Dedicated Freighters: Airlines increasingly operate dedicated freighter aircraft (converted passenger aircraft, often 737, 757, 767, or Airbus A300/A330) for pure cargo operations.
 Dedicated freighters enable year-round cargo capacity and can serve cargo-focused routes where passenger demand is limited.
 The economics of freighter operations depend on sustained cargo demand; in a demand downturn, freighters are less flexible than passenger aircraft (which can shift to passenger revenue).

 Cost Metrics and Efficiency